jgreywolf/runiq/docs/examples/electrical.md

-# Electrical Circuit Examples
+# Schematic Circuit Examples

-Create professional IEEE-standard electrical schematics with SPICE netlist export.
+Create professional IEEE/IEC-standard schematics with SPICE netlist export.

+> Note: The 'electrical' profile keyword has been renamed to 'schematic'.
+> The old 'electrical' keyword will continue to work for backward compatibility.

 ## RC Lowpass Filter